I think I'm in the wrong course

 Can I change course?

-What happens if I drop out?
+What happens if I want to defer or withdraw?

 I’d like to leave and reapply for another course through the CAO this year.